doodeck/lotto/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the lotto application: Unit tests and End to End tests.
+These tests were not updated when migrating the code from angular-seed though, probably a good idea for issues list :-).

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The lotto app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found next to the code they are testing and are named as `..._test.js`.